RoryQo/Attitudes-About-Science-Mini-CapStone/README.md

 + `Science Score`: Score on a science quiz composed of 13 true/false items.
 + `age`: Age measured in years.
 ##### Target
-+ `Attitude`: Attitude to science and faith (question wording: “We rely too much on science and not enough on faith”; responses on a 5-point scale from strongly disagree to strongly agree).
++ `Attitude`: Attitude to science and faith (question-wording: “We rely too much on science and not enough on faith”; responses on a 5-point scale from strongly disagree to strongly agree).

 ### Results